 As a PBS school, we have created a positive behavior "GOAL" (Get ready to do your best; Respect others and objects; Act safely; Look, listen and learn,) that promotes a safe environment.
 School staff is actively and visibly involved in arrival, universal free breakfast, and dismissal.
 Both our Guidance Counselor and School Social Worker are easily available for student concerns.
 Request to see forms are available in all classrooms.
 The character of the month program recognizes individual students for being an example to other students of the current month's trait.
 The staff is required to participate in state abuse training and anti-bullying training.
-Officer Bates, our Community Resource Officer, also promotes campus safety and respect.
+Deputy Chavez, our Community Resource Officer, also promotes campus safety and respect.
 In addition, the staff strives to establish a feeling of mutual trust and respect with our students.

+c.
 Describe the schoolwide behavioral system in place that aids in minimizing distractions to keep students engaged during instructional time.
-This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced
+This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced.

 Dover has a Positive Behavior Committee to maintain a consistent school-wide behavioral system.
 PBS videos have been shown on the morning closed circuit news show.
 The reward system for positive behavior involves earning 40 Dover stamps on individual index cards.
-Our Character Education program lessons, through Core Essentials, relates directly to our Dover GOAL expectations.
-CHAMPS staff training is scheduled for October to assist in developing a meaningful program that facilitates student engagement.
+Our Character Education program lessons, through Core Essentials, relate directly to our Dover GOAL expectations.
+Teachers have attended CHAMPS district training to assist in developing a meaningful program that facilitates student engagement.
+Teachers new to the staff will attend district CHAMPS training.
 Administrative protocols for disciplinary incidents are in place and followed.